These days everybody is looking to watch the latest anime movies and shows. But where do you find what you’re looking for?

 Even the Japanese Language Proficiency Test (the JLPT) used an anime-based question in 2009, perhaps knowing that many Westerners take such an interest in the language to better understand their favourite anime that they pursue a professional understanding of it!

-And of course, the worldwide phenomenon of ‘cosplaying’ (roleplaying in costume) has gained mainstream acceptance in the past ten years, with literally hundreds of anime conventions in the United States alone, even on university campuses and as a part of other festivals.
+And, of course, the worldwide phenomenon of ‘cosplaying’ (roleplaying in costume) has gained mainstream acceptance in the past ten years, with literally hundreds of anime conventions in the United States alone, even on university campuses and as a part of other festivals.
 The anime fanbase can also take credit for popularizing panels where creators can interact directly with their audience, minimizing the traditional suffocations of industry bosses vs. artists.

 Along with the aforementioned list of anime torrents, there are streaming platforms getting in on the action with a wide selection on subscription sites like Netflix and Hulu; dedicated sites exist as well.

-Of the most popular ones, Crunchyroll and FUNimation are the go-to’s for many, but of course, streaming brings its own problems of buffering, lagging and video quality.
+Of the most popular ones, Crunchyroll and FUNimation are the go-to’s for many, but streaming brings its own problems of buffering, lagging and video quality.
 Additionally, it might be increasingly harder to find the original versions of the anime you want, with licensing issues allowing only dubbed versions to air on a certain platform or website.

 Unfortunately, apart from torrents, no anime service is truly global – you might have to click around a bit to find what you like or use a VPN that can connect you to another digital address and grant you access to the titles you want.
 You can do this through VPNs that allow you to stream Netflix or Amazon Video (or any other provider) through the ‘country’ of your choice.
 Once connected, your viewing choices are virtually unlimited!